This is a guest article provided by Cassidy Jakovickas, CPA at MBS Accountancy.

 This test helps you assess a candidate’s communication skills and nonprofit accounting experience, and make a decision on whether or not you will enjoy working with them.

-After The Hire: Work With Your Nonprofit Accountant To Ensure Long-Term Success
+After the Hire: Work With Your Nonprofit Accountant to Ensure Long-Term Success

 As with any relationship, effectively collaborating with your nonprofit accountant requires clear, candid communication on both sides about the state of your financials and potential strategies for improving your nonprofit’s operations, compliance, or financial health.